 The Thomas Sill Foundation donated $100,000 to the Community Foundation at the time of our inception.
 Their endowment fund supports general community needs.
 They were also the inaugural sponsors of the Youth in Philanthropy Program at Beaver Brae Secondary School.
 We are indebted to the Thomas Sill Foundation for their magnificent leadership gifts.

 The Township of Sioux Narrows – Nestor Falls has provided yearly operating dollars to the Community Foundation since 2005.
-They have also been the recipients of several community grants and are seeking ways to build endowments in the area.
+To date 44 Sioux Narrows-Nestor Falls recipients have received community grants and are seeking ways to build endowments in the area.
 Their support has been greatly appreciated.

-Copperfin Credit Union has been our lead operating sponsor since inception.
-They provide sponsorships to our yearly charity fundraising events.
-Copperfin also established their own endowment fund in 2006 and Copperfin staff created their endowment find benefiting Community Needs in 2010.
+Copperfin Credit Union has been our lead operating sponsor since inception by providing sponsorships to our yearly charity fundraising events and contributions to our operations.
+Copperfin also established their own endowment fund in 2006 and Copperfin staff created their endowment fund benefiting Community Needs in 2010.

-Lake of the Woods Insurance has provided our complimentary office space since 2013.
-In addition, staff created their own endowment fund benefiting community needs, also in 2013.
+Westland Insurance been instrumental in providing a location for the Community Foundation with complimentary office space since 2013.
+In addition, the staff created their own endowment fund benefiting community needs, in 2013.

 Since 2009, 89.5 the Lake has provided 4 complimentary radio scripts to us everyday.
 The scripts highlight the voices of our donors, recipients and volunteers.